iv-org/invidious/README.md

 - No need to create a Google account to save subscriptions
 - No Code of Conduct
 - No Contributor license Agreement
-- Available in many language, thanks to [Weblate](https://hosted.weblate.org/projects/invidious/)
+- Available in many languages, thanks to [Weblate](https://hosted.weblate.org/projects/invidious/)

 ---